piepieonline/QuickEntityEditorPieMod/README.md

 2. Select another entity, and select your first entity again.
 3. Right click the property name, and click 'Update Property in-game'

+*Note*: Only some property types can be updated, and not all will actually reflect in-game (TBD What about loading after changing?)

+Properties that currently work are:
+* bool
+* int32
+* enum
+* float32
+* ZGuid
+* SColorRGB
+* SMatrix43
+* SEntityTemplateReference

 ### Set the position in QNE to 47's current position
 1. Right click the entity in the tree view.
 2. Select 'Game Comms' > 'Set transform to hero position'